artsy/artsy.github.io/_posts/2018-10-23-artsy-auth.md

 but you only want a specific person to be able to read it, you can encrypt it with your secret and then share the secret with only those people that you want to allow to read your message.

 This is what's going on with our `Authorization` token.
-Gravity encrypts user data using a secret key, and under the hood you've got that same secret key in your application.
+Gravity generates a JWT which encodes some facts about the user or application under discussion.
+It then encrypts that JWT using a secret key, and attaches the encrypted token to the HTTP request using the `Authorization` header.
+You've got that same secret key in your application.
 This allows your app to decrypt the value of the `Authorization` token and get at the JWT that it contains.

 So what's _that_ look like?

 ### JWT Details